dapi/zoldy/README.md

 * All protocol-bases (White Paper described) operations conatined in one file called a `Protocol`.
 Think about it like a transalation of WhitePaper from English to Ruby.
 * Less code, more stability, open to suggestions and experiments.
 * Online TDD development with guard
+* Free of dubious coding styles and rules

 # Installation